jakejackson1/edd-hide-download/readme.txt

 == Upgrade Notice ==
+= 1.2.9 =
+Fix PHP notices when FES is active and viewing a vendor's store.

+== Changelog ==

+= 1.2.9 =
+* New: Added Danish translation.
+* Fix: Frontend Submissions Integration: PHP notices when viewing a vendor's store.
+* Tweak: Update plugin author name and URI to Sandhills Development, LLC.

 = 1.2.8 =
-Fix: Do not hide downloads in API when user with edit_post capability is making API request.
+* Fix: Do not hide downloads in API when user with edit_post capability is making API request.

-= 1.2.7 =
-Fix: Fatal error if FES was not active.

-== Changelog ==

 = 1.2.7 =
 * Fix: Fatal error if FES was not active.

 = 1.2.6 =
 * New: Compability with the Front End Submissions extension.
 When a download is hidden it will remain visible on the vendor's dashboard product page